GNOME/gimp-macos-build/README.md

 This repository contains files related to GIMP/OSX build using CircleCI.

+## Build process description

+To build GIMP/MacOS we are using [fork](https://gitlab.gnome.org/samm-git/gtk-osx/tree/fork-test) of the [gtk-osx](https://gitlab.gnome.org/GNOME/gtk-osx) project.
+Fork adds modules related to GIMP and some gimp-specific patches to GTK.
+Currently build is done using CircleCI.

+### Steps in the [CircleCI config.yml](https://github.com/GNOME/gimp-macos-build/blob/master/.circleci/config.yml) are:

+- Install gfortran and rust as they are required for the GIMP dependencies.
+- Setup OSX 10.9 SDK.
+This is needed to ensure that GIMP is able to run on MacOS 10.9+.
+See [this article](https://smallhacks.wordpress.com/2018/11/11/how-to-support-old-osx-version-with-a-recent-xcode/) for the details.
+- Setting up jhbuild with a custom `~/.config/jhbuildrc-custom` file (see https://github.com/GNOME/gimp-macos-build/blob/master/jhbuildrc-gtk-osx-gimp).
+As part of setup it is running `bootstrap-gtk-osx-gimp` jhbuild command to compile required modules to run jhbuild.
+Jhbuild is using Python3 venv to run.
+- Install [fork of the gtk-mac-bundler](https://github.com/samm-git/gtk-mac-bundler/tree/fix-otool) - tool which helps to create MacOS application bundles for the GTK apps.
+Only difference with official one is [this PR](https://github.com/jralls/gtk-mac-bundler/pull/10)
+- Installing all gtk-osx, gimp and WebKit dependencies using jhbuild
+- Building WebKit v1.
+This step could be avoided as it takes a lot of time, this is a soft dependency.
+- Building GIMP and gimp-help (from git).
+- Importing signing certificate/key from the environment variables
+- Launching `build.sh` which:
+  - Building package using `gtk-mac-bundler`
+  - Using `install_name_tool` fixing all library path to make package relocatable.
+  - generating debug symbols
+  - fixing pixmap and imm cache files to remove absolute pathnames
+  - compiles all py files to pyc to avoid writes to the Application folders
+  - Signing all binaries
+  - Creating DMG package and signing it
+- Uploading DMG to the CircleCI build artifacts

 ## Branches

 - master: latest GIMP release
 - gimp-2-10: gimp-2-10 build
 - debug: same as master, but with full debug symbols